TheFreeCoin/DEFI-freefinance-document/products/nft-profile-system/profile-guide.md

 ![](../../.gitbook/assets/docs-masthead-1-%20%281%29.png)

-Create a personalized profile on PancakeSwap to share your personality with the world.
+Create a personalized profile on FreeFinance to share your personality with the world.
 Choose a cute bunny NFT for your profile picture, give yourself a unique name, and join an awesome team!

-Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special PancakeSwap team events.
+Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special FreeFinance team events.

 **This process will cost a total of 1.5 CAKE.**

 ![](https://lh6.googleusercontent.com/_lvq_wpwDw96zKVutm23VddK1SNqYt7TdAu7YYWVkTTfEggvsHNUtTBe4333NlZXCyJyOZnoWObWcWA8CyoC4Db0R-xjaQUSxmHZpuca5Hrqr-xsBbRh5aKHa3x2dVakNRtNqXi5)

-1. Visit **Your Profile** under **Teams & Profile** [here](https://pancakeswap.finance/profile).
+1. Visit **Your Profile** under **Teams & Profile** [here](https://FreeFinance.finance/profile).
 ****

 ![](https://lh5.googleusercontent.com/20LdxdDz-6IKT3kihaAuSqvOL0UxeEkYtXujCnET_-BHONGg5OfDS5A3gWdjFKtvIXdOlVfBVBjG2O8TDzoWydnnkViG_LPSgkPfSmAMRNJyY0vVH6uIyxQImL0jCervkVYnSGfn)